 Republicans opposed to Dodd-Frank believe it would impede economic growth due to the cost and complexity of implementation, the possibility of reducing access to capital and credit, and by failing to eliminate TBTF.

 In the fall of 2008, CFR convened the Squam Lake Working Group on Financial Regulation (SLG).
 Dodd-Frank included several variations of the Squam Lake proposals (systemic regulator for financial markets (PDF), using exchanges and clearinghouses for derivatives, improved resolution options, etc.), but not all.

 The University of Chicago's Anil Kashyap said that Dodd-Frank had failed to address important factors in the financial crisis: "The general problem that we had runs in many forms (asset backed commercial paper, prime brokerage, OTC derivatives, repo, money market mutual funds) and Dodd-Frank did nothing to deal with most of this.
 Stronger capital and liquidity rules are the best way to deal with this problem, but the response needs to be customized for the different markets."

-In his April 2012 Policy Innovation Memorandum, CFR's Benn Steil provided his alternative to the Volcker rule: hard limits on total bank assets and reducing the tax incentive of debt financing.
+In an April 2012 Policy Innovation Memorandum, CFR's Benn Steil provided an alternative to the Volcker rule: hard limits on total bank assets and reducing the tax incentive of debt financing.
 He also said that the government has shown a willingness to extend its support during times of crisis, a tendency that undermines the ability of Dodd-Frank to end TBTF.
-Even former FDIC Chairman Shelia Bair, a Dodd-Frank supporter, recently said, "We don't really end TBTF until we convince the market that they are going to take losses if these big banks get into trouble," (Marketplace).
+Even former FDIC Chairman Shelia Bair, a Dodd-Frank supporter, recently said, "We don't really end TBTF until we convince the market that they are going to take losses if these big banks get into trouble" (Marketplace).